 As always, the Broadway Fillmore neighborhood will host the largest concentration of Dyngus Day festivities.
 The Broadway Market, Arty’s Bar & Grill, Corpus Christi Church, Buffalo Brewing Company, Adam Mickiewicz Library & Dramatic Circle (“Mickie’s”), The Happy Swallow, Macky’s Shamrock Room, Eugene V. Debs Hall, and the Pussywillow Tent are all event sites.

-The Dyngus Day Parade takes place on Monday, April 18, at 5 pm, and will run along Broadway from Memorial Drive to Fillmore Avenue.
+The Dyngus Day Parade takes place on Monday, April 10, and will run along Broadway from Memorial Drive to Fillmore Avenue.
 Broadway/Fillmore is the heart of the old Polonia, and the center of what is now Buffalo’s fastest growing immigrant neighborhood (again!).
 Polish churches, halls, and taverns endure, while many neighborhood landmarks have been reborn for new Americans; for example, the former Police Station No. 8 is now the Buddhist Cultural Center and the former Holy Mother of the Rosary Polish National Cathedral is now the Masjid Zakariya mosque.